 But remember: Whether it's a personal card or for a small business, credit cards are serious business.
 You should never apply for a credit card unless you can afford to pay off every dime you charge.

-Read on for everything you need to know about the Ink Unlimited and Ink Cash cards and these record-tying limited-time bonus offers.
+Read on for everything you need to know about the Ink Unlimited and Ink Cash cards.

-While this card is marketed as a cashback card rather than a points-earning card, it’s simple to accumulate Chase Ultimate Rewards points.
-As we mentioned, you just need to hold a personal or business credit card that earns Ultimate Rewards points.
-That way, you can transfer the “points” over from your Ink Business Cash card.
+Even though this card is marketed as a cashback card rather than a points-earning card, the cashback is actually earned in the form of Chase Ultimate Rewards points.
+If you also hold a personal or business credit card that earns Ultimate Rewards points, like the *chase sapphire preferred* or even the new *Sapphire Reserve for Business*, you can move the “points” over from your Ink Business Unlimited for even more redemption options.

 - Primary rental car collision and damage waiver coverage